Finetuned/modx-cli/memory-bank/activeContext.md

 ## Recent changes

+- Fixed test failures in ExtensionTest.php and InstanceTest.php:
+  - Added a `$loadExisting` parameter to constructors to skip loading existing configuration during tests
+  - Fixed array handling in Extension class to properly handle class names as values
+  - Implemented proper `remove()` method in Extension class to handle array values
+  - Made `formatConfigurationData()` method public in Instance class
+  - Updated tests to use the new constructor parameter

 - Fixed version display in `extra:list` command:
   - Implemented a more robust approach to match extras (namespaces) with their corresponding packages
   - Added a method to get all packages using the same processor as `package:list` to create a lookup table